 It’s been hot here.
 Really, really hot.
 Like bake cookies on your dashboard hot.
 (Seriously – I thought about trying it.)
-So hot that I’ve been drinking iced tea by the pitcher full.
+So hot that I’ve been drinking iced tea by the pitcher-full.
 As I was emptying yet another box of tea bags yesterday, I came to the realization that it was time to try another summertime drink, and the words “lavender” and “lemonade” popped into my mind.
 Since I bought a bag of dried lavender at an Indian spice market recently, I thought I’d brew up a batch.
 I did a quick Google search, and most of what was found was very sugar laden or required so many lemons that I would need my own backyard lemon tree.
 So I took what looked good in a few of the recipes and came up with my own.
 My house smelled heavenly for hours after I made it!

 - 5 cups water

-- In a small sauce pan, boil the lavender in the water.
+In a small sauce pan, boil the lavender in the 5 cups of water.
 If you have a large loose leaf tea ball, you can place the lavender inside and brew it like a tea, or you can add it directly to the water and strain it later.

-- Add the lemon juice and agave to the water.
+Add the lemon juice and agave to the water.
 More agave can be added to taste.
-(I used 1/3 cup because I don’t like my drinks to be too sweet.)

 Chill the fridge for a few hours.
 Serve with lots of ice!